-The Live View encoder can convert the analog video signal to (M)JPEG format for streaming to web applications or remote devices using the HTTP protocol.
+Per channel, the S-68 E also has a Live View encoder that can convert the analog video input signal to MJPEG format for streaming to web applications or remote devices using HTTP pull method.
 Via FTP Push, JPEG images can also be posted on an FTP server.

-11.2 General
+13.2 General

-Video > General
+Video 1 > General